Saskatchewan NAC

 And it’s worth noting that one of the world’s most renowned printmakers is the British-Canadian Sybil Andrews, who worked mostly in linocuts, and whose prints have on several occasions achieved over $100,000 at auction.

 Of course if you’re looking for prints by Saskatchewan artists, there is no shortage of big names who achieved mastery of the art form.
-Joe Fafard, David Thauberger, Victor Cicansky, Wilf Perreault, Ted Godwin, William Perehudoff, Russell Yuristy, Brian Fisher, Illingworth Kerr, Ernest Lindner, Ivan Eyre, Ruth Pawson, Dorothy Martin, Charles Ringness, Nik Semenoff, Jack Cowin, Beatrice Harding, Leslie Saunders, Stanley Francis Turner, Frank Nulf, Greg Murdock, McGregor Hone and Ada Marigold Cribb all devoted significant effort to sharing their vision through printmaking, and their works appear regularly at art auctions, including those hosted by the Saskatchewan Network for Art Collecting. - https://connect.invaluable.com/saskatchewannac/past-auctions
+Joe Fafard, David Thauberger, Victor Cicansky, Wilf Perreault, Ted Godwin, William Perehudoff, Russell Yuristy, Brian Fisher, Illingworth Kerr, Ernest Lindner, Ivan Eyre, Ruth Pawson, Dorothy Martin, Charles Ringness, Nik Semenoff, Jack Cowin, Beatrice Harding, Leslie Saunders, Stanley Francis Turner, Frank Nulf, Greg Murdock, McGregor Hone, Alex Mullie and Ada Marigold Cribb all devoted significant effort to sharing their vision through printmaking, and their works appear regularly at art auctions, including those hosted by the Saskatchewan Network for Art Collecting. - https://connect.invaluable.com/saskatchewannac/past-auctions

 Log in or sign up to comment